edgarjoel18/Zooble-App/README.md

 ## Description

 A social networking application for pet owners, pets, and pet businesses hosted on AWS EC2.
-A general user can browse a user's profile, a user's pets' profile, search for pet services, and look at the a pet service's profile as well.
-In order to send a message, comment, or interact with a profile.
-A user must create an account.
+A general user can browse a user's profile, a user's pets' profile, search for pet services, and look at the pet service's profile as well.
+In order to send a message, comment, or interact with a profile a user must create an account.

 ---